Devel0pmentHero/Q/README.md

 ## Usage

+Q is built around a static facade for target RDBMS specific ``Q\IProvider``-instances which contain methods for querying and escaping as well as factories for query builders and aggregate functions.
-Q is built around a static facade that handles connection The static Q facade acts as a proxy to the last connected "data provider"
+The static Q facade acts as a proxy to the last connected "data provider"

 ```PHP